Do you need a college degree to become a software developer?

 - Abstract Thinking

-Young kids have nowadays started to code right from elementary school.
+Young kids have nowadays started to code right from their elementary school.
 They develop expertise in developing websites, apps, and coding in different software languages.
-Curated learning across all skills can be very efficiently done on elitelearning.io
+Online courses such as those listed on elitelearning.io help such learners immensely.

 Programming requires a lot of practice.
 A college degree does not compensate for the experience and expertise gained through training.
 A person’s will, passion, and experience count a lot on their journey of becoming a software developer.